 How to raise funds for a start-up business is the most crucial aspect for start-ups.
 To start a startup is not an easy decision as it requires a lot of courage and commitment on the part of the entrepreneur.
 To run a startup and take it to the success ladder is not that easy and when it comes to the financing aspect, it becomes more difficult.
 Fresh entrepreneur’s really don’t know how to raise funds for business?
-This article aims to “explore the best possible options to raise funds for startup business”.
+This article aims to “Best possible options to raise funds for startup business”.

 According to a recent study on startups, it has been found that more than 90% startup or businesses fail during the initial first year of operation.
 Although there can be numerous reasons behind this, lack of funding is one of the most common reasons for most.